cloudant-labs/cloudant-python/readme.md

 ## Testing

-To run Divan's tests, just do:
+To run Cloudant.py's tests, just do:

     python setup.py test

 ## Documentation

 The API reference is automatically generated from the docstrings of each class and its methods.
-To install Divan with the necessary extensions to build the docs, do this:
+To install Cloudant.py with the necessary extensions to build the docs, do this:

-    pip install -e divan[docs]
+    pip install -e cloudant[docs]

-Then, in Divan's root directory, do this:
+Then, in Cloudant.py's root directory, do this:

     python docs